-- Online application with \$25 application fee - Proof of a bachelor's degree in any academic discipline from a degree-issuing undergraduate institution accredited by an agency recognized by the United States Department of Education (or equivalent, for non-U.S. schools) - Official transcripts, giving proof of the highest degree earned (Transcripts must be sent directly to CDU from the issuing institution; send to Director of Admissions, Catholic Distance University, 115 West Congress Street, Charles Town, West Virginia 25414) - Must successfully complete CDU's first required course, Theo 503, Catholic Theological Tradition.
+- Online application with \$25 application fee - Send official transcript from accredited degree-issuing undergraduate institution - Must successfully complete CDU's first required course, Theo 503, Catholic Theological

+Tradition.
 Exceptions may be made at the discretion of the dean.
 Students who earn a cumulative GPA of 3.0 or higher as a non-matriculated graduate student may be considered for admission.